 • The estimated useful lives and residual values are reviewed annually, taking cognisance of forecast commercial and economic realities, historical usage of similar assets and input from original equipment manufacturers on plant and machinery.

-• Expenditure on property, plant and equipment in the course of construction and included above at 30 June 2021 was R119,7 million (2020: R155,4 million).
+Expenditure on property, plant and equipment in the course of construction and included above at 30 June 2022 was R87,7 million (2021: R119,7 million). • agents during business hours at the registered office of the Company.